Nicoleta Alexandru

-Nicoleta Alexandru (/ro/; born 5 November 1968), (stage name Nicola (/ro/)), is a Romanian singer.
-She is best known for representing Romania at the 2003 Eurovision Song Contest.
+Nicoleta Alexandru (/ro/; born 5 November 1968), known professionally as Nicola (/ro/), is a Romanian singer.
+She represented Romania at the Eurovision Song Contest 2003 with the song "Don't Break My Heart", finishing tenth in the final.

 Early life

 Nicoleta Alexandru was born in Bucharest, Romania.

 Career

-She began her solo career in 1992, touring extensively along with television, radio and stage appearances.
-In 2003, she was awarded the Woman of the Year award by Avantaje magazine, her song "Lângă mine" was awarded "Song of the Year" by București and Actualitati Radio stations, and she was awarded Mamaia and Love Song Festival trophies for that song.
+Alexandru began her solo career in 1992, performing in concerts and making television, radio and stage appearances.

+In 2003, she received the Woman of the Year award from Avantaje magazine.
+Her song "Lângă mine" was named Song of the Year by Radio București and Radio Actualități, while she also received awards at the Mamaia Music Festival and the Love Song Festival.